-10 Tips for RMCAD Freshmen
+10 tips for RMCAD freshmen

-How do I decide what’s the right major for me?
+1. How do I decide what’s the right major for me?

 I would try to think about what you want to do after you graduate, (I know it’s hard) and pick the major that best fits your career path.
 If you are unsure of what you want your career path to be, pick the major that most appeals to you.
-You can also schedule a meeting with your Student Advisor, who can give you insight into each major, or reach out to students of majors that interest you to ask about their experiences.
+You can also schedule a meeting with your academic advisor, who can give you insight into each major, or reach out to students of majors that interest you to ask about their experiences.

-How much time can I expect to spend on homework?
+2. How much time can I expect to spend on homework?

-What events do you recommend for first-year students?
+4. What events do you recommend for first-year students?

-There are all kinds of educational, and fun events that would appeal to first-year students, but my best advice would be to just go to as many events as possible.
+There are all kinds of educational and fun events that would appeal to first-year students, but my best advice would be to just go to as many events as possible.
 Events are a great way to make connections with other students within and outside of your own major.
 Not only this, but events are a nice way to take a break from classwork, especially as an online student.
 Just pick an event that appeals to you and sign up!

-What’s the best way to make friends?
+5. What’s the best way to make friends?

 As a full-time student, you will take two classes every term, which is four classes every semester.
 As a part-time student, you will take one class every term, which is two classes a semester.
 I usually go full-time all year with the exception of the Summer B term, which I take part-time as a break and opportunity to work extra before Fall A.

-Who can I go to if I need help with my major/classes?
+10. Who can I go to if I need help with my major/classes?